Last Updated: January 2025 | Reviewed by Abbie Jacobs

 What is the scope of practice for Certified Nurse-Midwives in New Jersey?

-Certified Nurse Midwives in New Jersey have a comprehensive scope of practice that includes primary care, gynecological care, family planning services, preconception care, care during pregnancy, childbirth, and the postpartum period, and care of the normal newborn during the first 28 days of life.
+Certified Nurse-Midwives in New Jersey have a comprehensive scope of practice that includes primary care, gynecological care, family planning services, preconception care, care during pregnancy, childbirth, and the postpartum period, and care of the normal newborn during the first 28 days of life.
 CNMs with prescriptive authority can prescribe medications, including controlled substances, within their scope of practice.
-New Jersey requires CNMs to practice within a collaborative agreement with a licensed physician, but the relationship is not supervisory in nature.
+New Jersey currently requires CNMs to practice within a collaborative agreement with a licensed physician, though pending legislation (S3701 and S1975) may modify or eliminate this requirement to allow independent practice authority.

 Can I practice as a CNM in New Jersey if I was certified in another state?